 - Minor in Electrical and Computer Engineering

+- Minor in English

+- Minor in Game Design

 - Minor in Mathematics

 - Minor in Physics

 Electrical and Computer Engineering Minor

 Digital games are limited by the hardware that contains them.
 Understanding and creating hardware and software at the lowest level enables game designers and programmers to interact with the player in a fundamentally different manner.
 Students that complete a minor in computer engineering have a working knowledge of systems and circuits and have worked on both hardware and software projects.